Harshithav83/Ecommerce-Shopping/README.md

 - Responsive design for desktop and mobile

 ## Tech Stack
-- Frontend: React.js, HTML, CSS, JavaScript
+- Frontend: PHP, HTML, CSS, JavaScript
 - Backend: Node.js, Express.js
-- Database: MongoDB
+- Database: XAMPP
-- Authentication: JWT
-- Payment Gateway: Stripe

 ## Installation and Setup
 Clone the repository, install dependencies for both backend and frontend, set up environment variables, and run the development servers.
 Detailed instructions are provided in the README.